madgustoo/BerserkerPriceTracker/README.md

 Install projects requirements in a virtualenv rather than your global environnement, this is highly recommended and best practice.

-So get one up and running and install requirements using:
+Get one up and running and install requirements using:

 ```
 pip install -r requirements.txt